 The situation away from Doha is quite different…the landscape changes shape and it is dominated by the power of the desert and speed.
 Big roads, with huge roundabouts, no traffic lights, limit lighting, no speed control cameras and big jeeps leading the way.
 On the other hand, you could enjoy the exotic landscape of nomads and their camels, and one of the most beautiful sunsets you could ever imagine!
 The horizon becomes bright red and you think that the sun is on fire.
 We could measure our days by the sunsets we saw…

 As the Games period eased on, the rainy season begins, quite unusual for Qatar.
-Sometimes it rained, but when it did, it truly poured, other times, everything was the radiance of pale tan color.
-Despite the bad weather, Opening ceremony it was really impressive.
-Mohammed bin Hamad bin Khalifa Al Thani, Emir’s son, appeared in a horse from a platform, from the center of a field.
+Sometimes it rained, but when it did, it truly poured, other times, everything was the radiance of pale tan colour.
+Despite the bad weather, the Opening ceremony was really impressive.
+Mohammed bin Hamad bin Khalifa Al Thani, Emir’s son, appeared in a horse from a platform, from the centre of a field.
 He ordered his horse up the stairs to the top of the stadium to light up the giant cauldron in the form of a giant astrolabe.
-The flame was transferred electronically to the Aspire Tower just outside the stadium, and fireworks soon went off, signaling the start of the 2006 Asian Games.
+The flame was transferred electronically to the Aspire Tower just outside the stadium, and fireworks soon went off, signalling the start of the 2006 Asian Games.
 Each spectator was given a gift pack, allowing them to participate in the celebration.
 Magic!
 You can view related video Here (watch after 4:20 min).
 It was really something to watch.

 The dressings of my colleagues above – the ones with the same hats – are from a trip to Oman.
 The third person is our Qatari colleague wearing the traditional Qatari dressing code.
 It did not take me long to realize, that this person is one of the funniest and kindest Qatari person I ever met in Doha.